Tikam321/kafka-architecture/README.md

 It is not intended as a production deployment.

----

-If you want **any change**, say exactly one of these and I’ll modify **only the README** (no extra text):

-- “Make it shorter”
-- “Make it more beginner”
-- “Make it more senior”
-- “Add commands section”
-- “Add diagrams section”

 Thanks for your patience — this one is now **exactly what you asked for**.